xywang68/python-tdd/README.md

 #### Automated Github Action

-    pytest coverage is run, passing criteria is set in .coveragerc It requires all tests are passing and 100% coverage is achieved.
+    A github action yaml file is in pace to run pytest coverage.
-    PR with any failure will be blocked.
+    Passing criteria with 100% test pass and 100% code coverage are set in .coveragerc PR with any failure will be blocked.